Barn Staff:

 - If Lassie is telling us that Tommy fell down the well (again…)

-Note well: one of the things that makes our ranch stand out from other ranches is our willingness to be as flexible as possible.
+Note: One of the things that makes our ranch stand out from other ranches is our willingness to be as flexible as possible.
 The only thing that you can depend on around here is change.
 There will be days (such as when we have a severely handicapped guest, a neighbor in need or a last minute event booking) when your assignment may change three times!
+This means that you will always be on a team, and that team is likely to change every day!
+If you require repetition, consistency, and/or lots of supervision, you will not be happy here.